About the Association

 Purpose: The Heritage Hill Association formed in 1968 to stop a variety of urban renewal projects that would have demolished 75% of the neighborhood.
 Its purpose is to provide neighbors a way of collectively building a healthy, historically preserved community where people can live and work in a secure and stable environment.
 Issues include land use, safety concerns, preservation, parking and traffic, education and other quality of life issues.

-Meetings: Monthly HHA Board meetings are held the third Wednesday of the month at 7:00 PM. (**Board Meetings are currently being held via Zoom.**) Other issue and committee meetings are organized as needed.
+Meetings: Monthly HHA Board meetings are held the third Wednesday of the month at 7:00 PM.
+Contact the office for location.
+Other issue and committee meetings are organized as needed.
 Please contact the HHA office for meeting location if you would like to attend; all HHA meetings are open to the public.

 Membership: All residents of Heritage Hill are members of the Association.
 There are no fees required although an annual pledge drive is conducted.
 Residents names and addresses are requested so they can be added to the membership list.
 Non Heritage Hill residents can become members by submitting dues.
 The annual dues are as follows: Individual $20; Family $25; Commercial $35; Contributing $100.
 Click here to join.